-That's because creditors are trying to sell you a loan.
+That's because lenders are trying to sell you a loan.
 And in attempting to do so, they are going to paint all kinds of pretty mental images showing you how much better your life is going to be once you are approved for the loan.

-If you are using the borrowed money to purchase something that will wear out or become obsolete, will you still be as happy with your decision when you are making the 30th payment?
+- If I am using the borrowed money to purchase something that will wear out or become obsolete, will I still be as happy with my decision when I am making the 30th payment?